tasket/Qubes-vpn-support/README.md

 --daemon --writepid /var/run/openvpn/openvpn-client.pid'
 ```

-Passing the DNS addresses to `qubes-vpn-handler.sh` is another issue: If your client doesn't automatically pass `foreign_option` vars in the same format as openvpn, then use the `vpn_dns` environment variable as explained in the script comments.
+Passing the DNS addresses to `qubes-vpn-ns` is another issue: If your client doesn't automatically pass `foreign_option` vars in the same format as openvpn, then use the `vpn_dns` environment variable as explained in the script comments.

 Since it is the job of a VPN vendor to focus tightly on __link__ security, you should be wary of VPN clients that try to manipulate iptables directly to secure the system's overall communicatios profile; It is unlikely they take Qubes' network topology into account.
 Normally, security should be added to a VPN setup from the OS or specialty scripts (like these) or by the admins and users themselves.